m1llyy/GadgetGrid-E-Commerce-Performance-Analysis/README.md

 - <b> Address the Q1 slump </b>: February is the weakest month every year.
 Introducing post-holiday promotions, new year campaigns, or limited-time bundles in January and February could help soften the post holiday dip.

 ## Geographic Expansion
-- <b> Develop LATAM and APAC further </b>: Both regions showed proportional growth during 2020 consistent with NA and EMEA, which confirms that baseline demand exists.
-Localized marketing, regional pricing strategies, or partnerships could help convert that latent demand into sustained growth.
+- <b> Develop LATAM and APAC further </b>: Both regions showed proportional growth during 2020 consistent with NA and EMEA.
+This confirms that baseline demand exists.
+Localized marketing, regional pricing strategies, or partnerships could help convert that into consistent revenue.
 - <b> Reduce geographic concentration risk </b>: The US accounts for 47% of total sales, meaning overall performance is heavily dependent on a single market.
 Diversifying revenue across top international markets like GB, CA, JP, and DE would reduce exposure to US-specific demand fluctuations.